harsha-yuvaraj/usf-agentic-ai-project/README.md

 ```
 cd ..
 ```
-5. Start emulators (need to be services):
+5. Start emulators (need to be 'services'):
 ```
 firebase emulators:start
 ```